zuplo/docs/docs/conferences/drone-prize-terms.md

 ## Winner announcement

-16. The winner will be notified after 14 May 2022 via the email associated with your conference registration
+16. The winner will be notified via the email associated with your conference registration.
 17. Zuplo will attempt to contact the winner by email up to two times.
 18. If the winner does not respond to the emails notifying them of their win within 14 days of the second email, they will lose their right to the prize, and Zuplo reserves the right to choose and notify a new winner.